Mawrth Vallis: CRISM

 CRISM's mission is to detect aqueous and hydrothermal deposits while mapping the geology, stratigraphy, and composition of the Martian surface.
 Mawrth Vallis is a prime target because of the clay minerals previously detected by OMEGA.
 CRISM has the ability to map these clay minerals at a higher resolution, providing more detailed maps of aqueous minerals detected on Mars as well as detection of minerals which are undetectable at OMEGA's resolution.
 Fe/Mg-smectites are the dominant spectra detected by CRISM at Mawrth Vallis with spectra falling between nontronite, an Fe-smectite, and hectorite, a Mg-smectite.
 Montmorillonite, an Al-smectite, and hydrated silica have similar infrared reflectance spectrums and both were detected by CRISM at Mawrth Vallis.

 CRISM data is used in conjunction with visible images and elevation data recorded by MRO, detailed maps of the surface mineralogy have been produced.
 These maps show a nontronite and hectorite are found commonly in the lower elevations of Mawrth Vallis while montmorillonite and other hydrated silicates are at higher elevations surrounding nontronite and hectorite.
 These observations suggest nontronite and hectorite were formed as alteration products in an aqueous environment but montmorillonite was likely to form at a later time during a separate aqueous event.

 Future missions

-In the year 2020 NASA plans to land a rover based on the Mars Science Laboratory that landed at Gale Crater.
-A landing site has not been chosen but will rely on orbiter data to choose a site that can contribute to NASA's overall goal of understanding the potential for life on Mars.
-Mawrth Vallis was considered as a landing site, but was not among the final three potential landing sites.
+In the year 2020, NASA launched Mars 2020, hosting a rover based on the Mars Science Laboratory that landed at Gale Crater.
+Mawrth Vallis was considered as a landing site, but was not among the final three potential landing sites, with Jezero Crater ultimately being chosen.
 Orbiter observations have shown that there are hydrated minerals at Mawrth Vallis which indicate an aqueous past.

 Mawrth Vallis was also one of two finalists in the landing site selection process for the European Space Agency's future ExoMars Rover.
 As Exomars Rover will look for past life indicators, it was a good candidate, but it was deemed that Oxia Planum site would provide an equally interesting science ground while being a safer place to land and explore.